preeyankakc037/ray.dev/README.md

 - Looks cool (hopefully).
 - Talks about me (because who else would it talk about?).
 - Responsive design (so it won’t break… unless it does).
-- Hosted on the internet 🌍.
+- Hosted on the internet.

 ---